marcinnajder/misc/2022_09_19_programming_with_sequences_part_1_introduction_to_powerseq/README.md

 	x => map(x, n => `${n} zl`) );
 ```

-Its slightly better because we don't have to introduce temporary variable and the whole piece of code is a one, single expression.
-Previously there were two separated statements declaring and initializing new variables.
-But still it does not look like perfect, we can do better.
-Let's change the implementation of `filter` and `map` to support two overloads for each of operators.
+It's slightly better because we don't have to introduce temporary variables and the whole piece of code is a one single expression.
+Previously, there were two separated statements, declaration and initialization two variables.
+But still it doesn't look perfect, we can do better.
+Let's change the implementation of `filter` and `map` functions to support new overloads

 ```javascript
 function filter(...args) {